bbrk24/Trilangle/README.md

 As you may have noticed above, every instruction has a three-letter name.
 When the interpreter is given the flag `-D`, rather than interpreting code, it converts it to a pseudo-assembly program.

-In additon to actual NOPs, it reports mirrors, skips, and some branch instructions as NOPS.
+In addition to actual NOPs, it reports mirrors, skips, and some branch instructions as NOPs.
 Since this results in an excess of NOPs in the output, you may additionally pass the `-n` flag to hide NOPs.

 When laying out the program linearly, the disassembler represents branch instructions as `BNG` (branch if negative) statements, and loops as `JMP` (jump) statements.
 The threading operations are represented as `TSP` (thread spawn), `TJN` (thread join), and `TKL` (thread kill).